UCL-VR/ubiq-website/content/docs/logging/examples/index.md

 The Questionnaire Sample (Samples/Single/Questionnaire) shows how the Event Logging System may be used to collect questionnaire responses.

-This scene contains a panel with an example Component, Questionnaire attached to it.
-The Component iterates over all Slider instances under its GameObject, and uses a UserEventLogger to write their values when the user clicks Done.
+This scene contains a panel with an example Component, `Questionnaire` attached to it.
+The Component iterates over all `Slider` instances under its `GameObject`, and uses a `UserEventLogger` to write their values when the user clicks Done.

 {{< highlight go >}}
 public class Questionnaire : MonoBehaviour